theKashey/memoize-state/README.md

 - result function will have `cacheStatistics` method.
 JFYI.

 ### Possible options
-- cacheSize, default 1.
-The size of cache.
+- `cacheSize`, default 1.
+The size of the cache.
-- shallowCheck, default true.
+- `shallowCheck`, default true.
 Perform shallow equal between arguments.
-- equalCheck, default true.
+- `equalCheck`, default true.
 Perform deep proxyequal comparision.
-- strictArity, default false.
+- `strictArity`, default false.
 Limit arguments count to the function default.
-- nestedEquality, default true.
+- `nestedEquality`, default true.
 Keep the object equality for sub-proxies.
-- safe, default false.
+- `safe`, default false.
 Activate the `safe` memoization mode.
 See below.

 ### MapStateToProps
 You know - it should be a __pure function__, returning the same results for the same arguments.